jjonez96/scootlator-nextjs/README.md

 This is the new version of this app.
 Old version was build with CRA "Create React App" and this new one is build with Next.js. <br>
 Link to old repo: https://github.com/jjonez96/Scootlator

+There is also Typescript version of this app which is still in progress.
+Check out other branch.

 Scootlator is really handy and fast PWA application to calculate e-scoot trips such as Tier, Voi, Dott etc. <br>
 You can download the app for your device or use it in the browser.
 <br>